-If actions taken under Step I fail to provide a solution satisfactory to the Grievant, he/she may appeal to Step II by submitting in writing to the Assistant Dean of the Faculty a full statement of the grievance and of his/her objections to any proposed settlement advanced in Step I. Such appeal to Step II will normally be made between five and 10 working days after his/her receipt of the written response from the unit head.
+If actions taken under Step I fail to provide a solution satisfactory to the Grievant, he/she may appeal to Step II by submitting in writing to the Associate Dean of the Faculty a full statement of the grievance and of his/her objections to any proposed settlement advanced in Step I. Such appeal to Step II will normally be made between five and 10 working days after his/her receipt of the written response from the unit head.

-The Assistant Dean of the Faculty is responsible for notifying the Respondent and others who have directly participated in the case that a Step II appeal has been made, and for seeing that they each receive a copy of the written material provided by the Grievant in connection with the appeal.
-Upon receipt of notification that Step II has been initiated, the Respondent’s supervisor should, within 10 working days, submit a response to the Assistant Dean of the Faculty, including a statement of the complaint as he/she understands it, the issues involved as he/she sees them, and any solution that he/she wishes to propose.
+The Associate Dean of the Faculty is responsible for notifying the Respondent and others who have directly participated in the case that a Step II appeal has been made, and for seeing that they each receive a copy of the written material provided by the Grievant in connection with the appeal.
+Upon receipt of notification that Step II has been initiated, the Respondent’s supervisor should, within 10 working days, submit a response to the Associate Dean of the Faculty, including a statement of the complaint as he/she understands it, the issues involved as he/she sees them, and any solution that he/she wishes to propose.

-The Assistant Dean of the Faculty, within 10 working days after an appeal is received, shall arrange for a three-person Appeal Committee to be selected from the Library Promotion, Continuing Appointment, and Review Committee (PCARC) and/or the Committee on Appointments and Advancements for the Professional Researchers and Professional Specialists; the Assistant Dean will also arrange the first meeting of that Appeal Committee.
+The Associate Dean of the Faculty, within 10 working days after an appeal is received, shall arrange for a three-person Appeal Committee to be selected from the Library Promotion, Continuing Appointment, and Review Committee (PCARC) and/or the Committee on Appointments and Advancements for the Professional Researchers and Professional Specialists; the Associate Dean will also arrange the first meeting of that Appeal Committee.
 The method of selection of an Appeal Committee is explained below.

 The Appeal Committee must ensure: (a) that the Grievant receives a fair hearing and is afforded ample opportunity to present his/her case directly to the Appeal Committee, (b) that the Grievant and the Respondent are aware of the facts and evidence that have been presented against either of them, and (c) that both parties receive written notification of the findings of the Appeal Committee.